makerdao/community/meetups/meetup-diy-kit.md

 ## Planning and Organizing
 Creating a community meetup requires quite a bit of planning and organizing.
 We've been at it for quite some time here at Maker, below you will find several points you need to consider before you set the date and start spreading the word about your local meetup.

-### Community Meetup Form

-Filling out this [Community Meetup Form](https://airtable.com/shr4HOtcZ8o3VZmek) will help you understand what you need in order to fully plan and organize your event.
-Submitting this form is necessary if you are seeking funding for your meetup.

 Some fundamental steps in organizing an event:

   * Putting together a clearly outlined agenda for the meeting